History of the Romanian language: Substratum

+Schütz argues that a number of Romanian words which are traditionally supposed to have been derived from hypothetical Vulgar Latin terms are in fact Albanian loanwords.
+Even Romanian words of Latin or Slavic origin seem to have been borrowed through Albanian mediation.
+Parallel changes in the meaning of a number of Latin words in the Albanian and the Romanian languages can also be illustrated.
+A number of Albanian–Romanian calques exist.

 The common morphological and syntactic features of Romanian with Albanian, Bulgarian, and other languages spoken in Southeastern Europe can be attributed to a common substratum.
 However, this hypothesis cannot be proven, because of modern scholars' limited knowledge of the native idioms spoken in the region.
 Accordingly, it is also possible that these common features are to be attributed to parallel developments in all languages.
 According to the linguist Rebecca Posner, it is not impossible that the existence of the close central unrounded vowel of Romanian – which is marked by the letters "î" or "â" – can also be traced back to the pre-Latin substratum, but she adds that "there is little evidence to support this hypothesis".